Sharmin-07/essence-of-integration/3-integration-essence.md

 Integrating while varying  r  from 0 to  R , we find that the total area is  πR² .
 At first, this appears to be an approximation, though it isn’t.
 If we were to calculate this with respect to the hyperreal number system, where second-order infinitesimals are not neglected, the result would be  πR² + ε , where  ε  is a first-order infinitesimal — the result of summing infinitely many second-order infinitesimals.
 This is justified because, with respect to the hyperreal framework, we're performing summation, not integration.

 However, since infinitesimals are not included in the real number system,  πR²  is perfectly exact in the real sense.
 That is the essence of calculus: we approximate with respect to the hyperreal world, which gives an approximate answer there — but it is an exact answer within the real world.
+It is this clever idea behind the invention of calculus which makes it so accurate and revered.

 Short version-

 Imagine a circle made up of infinitely many infinitesimally thin rings.
 When unfolded, each ring resembles a rectangle whose length equals the circumference of one of the circles forming it.
 We find the area of this rectangle, neglect second-order infinitesimals if any, and then integrate with suitable limits.
 The result is πR².